lmiller1990/vue-testing-handbook/src/testing-emitted-events.md

 - `emitted` is a method.
 It returns an object with properties corresponding to the emitted events
 - each property of `emitted` is an array.
 You can access each instance of an emitted event by using the `[0]`, `[1]` array syntax
 - the arguments of emitted events are also saved as arrays, and can accessed using the `[0]`, `[1]` array syntax
-- `$emit` can be mocked call using `call`, assertions can be made without rendering the component
+- `$emit` can be mocked using `call`, assertions can be made without rendering the component

 The source code for the test described on this page can be found [here](https://github.com/lmiller1990/vue-testing-handbook/tree/master/demo-app/tests/unit/Emitter.spec.js).